The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Analysis Results

-We find that the combined mass and metallicity of \galname\ is consistent with that predicted from the Astraeus \citep{Ucci21} and the Feedback in Realistic Environment (FIRE) \citep{Ma16} and simulations, extrapolated to $z\approx 8$, see Fig.~\ref{fig:massmet}, but slightly lower than the recently observed mass-metallicity (MZ) relation of galaxies at $z\approx 7-10$ \citep{Heintz22b}.
-We note than none of the empirical calibrations of the fundamental SFR-$Z$-$M_\star$ (FMR) plane relation derived for galaxies at $z\approx 0-3$ \citep[e.g.,][]{Curti20,Sanders21,Li22} are able to recover the derived low metallicity of \galname\ \citep[see e.g.,][]{Curti22}.
-Our SFR and $M_\star$ measurements for instance predict $12+\log$(O/H) = $7.76$, about 0.6 dex higher than derived from the strong-line diagnostics.
-This offset appears to be ubiquitous in high-$z$ galaxies beyond $z\gtrsim 5$ \citep{Heintz22b}, likely indicating substantial infall of neutral, pristine gas diluting the metallicity beyond $z\gtrsim 5$.
-Intriguingly, \galname\ shows a similar pair of mass and metallicity measurements as the local, extremely metal-poor galaxy I Zwicky 18 (\izw), which is characterized by an oxygen abundance of $12+\log{\rm (O/H)} = 7.14$ and $M_\star = 2\times 10^{7}\,M_\odot$ \citep{Madden13}.
+We find that the combined mass and metallicity of \galname\ is consistent with those predicted from the Astraeus \citep{Ucci23} and the Feedback in Realistic Environments (FIRE) \citep{Ma16} and simulations, extrapolated to $z\approx 8$, see Fig.~\ref{fig:massmet}, but slightly lower than the recently observed mass-metallicity (MZ) relation of galaxies at $z\approx 7-10$ \citep{Heintz22b}.
+We note that none of the empirical calibrations of the fundamental SFR-$Z$-$M_\star$ (FMR) plane relation derived for galaxies at $z\approx 0-3$ \citep[e.g.,][]{Curti20,Sanders21,Li22} are able to recover the derived low metallicity of \galname\ \citep[see, e.g.,][]{Curti23}.
+Our SFR and $M_\star$ measurements for instance predict $12+\log$(O/H) = $7.76$, about 0.6 dex higher than that derived from the strong-line diagnostics.
+This offset appears to be ubiquitous in high-$z$ galaxies at $z\gtrsim 5$ \citep{Heintz22b}, likely indicating substantial infall of neutral, pristine gas diluting the metallicity at this epoch.
+Intriguingly, \galname\ shows a similar pair of mass and metallicity measurements similar to those of the local, extremely metal-poor galaxy I Zwicky 18 (\izw), which is characterized by an oxygen abundance of $12+\log{\rm (O/H)} = 7.14$ and $M_\star = 2\times 10^{7}\,M_\odot$ \citep{Madden13}.

 Determining the gas-phase metallicity from the description by \citet[][their eq.
 2]{Jones20} relying on the FIR [\oiii]-$88\mu$m transition yields $12+\log{\rm (O/H)} = 7.82$.
-This method thus overpredicts the metallicity by 0.65 dex compared to the results based on the direct $T_e$ method derived from the redshifted optical nebular and auroral emission lines here.
+This method thus overpredicts the metallicity by 0.65 dex as compared to the results based on the direct $T_e$ method derived from the redshifted optical nebular and auroral emission lines here.
 Comparing this metallicity to other strong-line diagnostics defined for local ``analogs" of high-redshift galaxies \citep{Bian18} yields offsets of $-0.2$, $0.4$, and $-0.3$ dex for the R23, O32, and O3H$\beta$ calibrations, respectively.
-The most accurate calibration for this particular galaxy seems to be the O32 calibration from the SDSS reference sample in \citet{Bian18}, similar to the O32 diagnostics derived by \citet{Curti20}, which seems to be consistent with the direct metallicity within 0.1 dex \citep[as is also evident from the galaxy at $z= 9.5$ presented by][]{Heintz22b}.
+The most accurate calibration for this particular galaxy seems to be the O32 calibration from the Sloan Digital Sky Survey reference sample in \citet{Bian18}, similar to the O32 diagnostics derived by \citet{Curti20}, which seems to be consistent with the direct metallicity within 0.1 dex \citep[as is also evident from the galaxy at $z= 9.5$ presented by][]{Heintz22b}.